 We aim for 100% satisfaction.
 The way we achieve that is through this plan of being proactive, handing out data ahead of time, saving you time, and saving us time.
 If you’re wanting things outside of this plan or you’re asking for the time that’s not for sale, we won’t engage with you simply because we know you won’t be satisfied.

 If you are looking at this article and thinking, I wish my firm did this, then why can’t it?
 If the answer is because my firm would never (fill in the blank) then maybe your firm needs a fresh face, ours.
-We are always looking because there are a lot of folks that like and want option 1) and we would love to add some people to the mix so we can say yes to a few more of them.
-We are different, we aren’t typical, but if your life is just as important as your paycheck then check out what we have to offer, fill out an application and come by the office.
+We are different, we aren’t typical, but if your life is just as important as your paycheck then check out what we have to offer.
+You can fill out an application and come by the office.
 Maybe your firm will be our firm and your wish will come true.

 Published on Jun 17 @ 9:18 AM CDT